stefanspringer1/SwiftXML/README.md

 ## Handling of namespaces

+The handling of namespaces differs from other libraries in that the prefix plays a more prominent role than the actual namespace URL.

+Elements can have prefixes, which are not only useful for referencing namespaces, but can also be used independently of namespaces to distinguish between elements with the same name.
+Prefixes are crucial for direct access to elements and thus also differentiate the rules accordingly.

-Namespaces prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse functions.
-An element that uses a defined namespace prefix then gets then name _without_ the prefix (and without the seprating colon), the prefix is separately stored in the `prefix` property of the element (which by defaut is `nil`).
+When reading a document, namespace prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse function used.
+An element that uses a namespace prefix defined in its context then gets the name _without_ the prefix (and without the separating colon), the prefix is separately stored in the `prefix` property of the element (which by default is `nil`), and all namespace prefix definitions are moved to the root of the document.
+The actual prefixes might get changed during this process.

-Prefixes that are being recognized in this manner might be referred to as “recognized prefixes”.
-Prefixes can also be set explicitly, which does not require the presence of corresponding prefix definitions, those prefixes might be referred to as “explicit prefixes”.

-Note that when `recognizeNamespaces` is activated, the namespace definitions are set at the root element of the document, and prefixes are changed if necessary (note the prefix `math2` at the second formula in the following example):
+On the other hand, an element with a colon in its orginal name whose literal prefix does not match a defined namespace prefix in its context keeps the full name and gets the prefix value `null`.
+But such a literal prefix might cause the actual prefix of a defined namespace prefix to change, so that in a serialization of the document the element does not get a different meaning.

+A namespace definition in a document is just an attribute with a name of the form `xmlns:prefix`.
+When looking for the prefix of a namespace URL for the document e.g. via `XDocument.prefix(forNamespace:)`, only the root of the document is being looked up for accordings definitions.
+So when namespace prefix definitions are later set by explicit code, those definitions should also be set at the root of the document (e.g. via `XDocument.setNamespace(_:withPossiblyFullPrefix:)`).
+This also ensures the uniqueness of namespace prefixes, which is important as no according corrections are being made during a serialization.
+So as a guideline, consider the attributes of the root element as being the “database” for the namespace prefix definitions and be careful when transforming the root element.

+Example:

 ```swift
 let source = """